 The best way of financing these development costs is through grants, gifts, donations and other voluntary fundraising methods.
-However, there is usually a limit to how much money can be raised this way.
-Members may be prepared to provide more development finance if there is a possibility, however remote, that they could get their money back.
+However, there is a limit to how much money can be raised this way.
+Supporters may be prepared to provide more development finance if there is a possibility, however remote, that they could get their money back.

 Before making a pioneer offer, the venture needs to prepare a development plan that identifies all the costs that will be incurred in becoming investment-ready.
 Development costs should be kept in scale with estimates of the start-up costs of the venture, and should not normally be more than 5% to 10% of these start-up costs.